dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries.md

 ---
-title: Consume ASP.NET Core Razor components from Razor class libraries
+title: Consume ASP.NET Core Blazor components from Razor class libraries
 author: guardrex
 description: Discover how components can be included in Blazor apps from an external Razor class libraries.
 monikerRange: '>= aspnetcore-3.1'